 Research Fellow, Faculty of Engineering

-I studied a Physics degree at the University of Warwick, followed by a PGCE at the University of Southampton.
-I recently completed a PhD in metrology for additive manufacture at the University of Nottingham.
-I am currently a research Fellow at the University of Nottingham.
+Adam studied a Physics degree at the University of Warwick, followed by a PGCE at the University of Southampton.
+Adam completed his PhD in metrology for additive manufacture at the University of Nottingham and is currently a research Fellow at the University of Nottingham.

 Room B38 Advanced Manufacturing Building

 Nottingham, NG8 1BB

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs